How Long Does It Take to Sell a House?

 Do your research and ask for recommendations so you can ensure you find an estate agent that will help you appropriately price your home to generate as much interest as possible, will give expert advice and will keep everything moving in the transaction chain.

 We hope this guidance to selling a property will help you get that sale you’re looking for.
 At Easylet & Sale, we provide specialised estate agent services in Hastings and Brighton with a complete range of services for buyers, sellers, landlords, tenants and investors.
-If you’re looking for estate agents in Hastings or letting agents in Brighton, contact Easylet & Sale today.
+If you’re looking for estate agents in Hastings, estate agents in Bexhill-on-Sea or estate agents in St Leonards-on-Sea, contact Easylet & Sale today.